The Ultimate Classic RPG Guide for New Gamers: Legend of Legaia

 Legend of Legaia

 Battle is what makes the game interesting.
-You have your standard RPG menu selections: attack, magic, item etc. but when you decide to fight you'll be able to customize your attack by selecting between high and low kicks and right or left punches.
-Enter the correct strikes and discover powerful combo attacks.
-Even your equipped weapon, armor and battle shoes change the dynamic of how your hits land on your enemies and whether or not they can be blocked.
-For example: throwing a low kick on a flying enemy will miss most likely.
+You have your standard RPG menu selections: attack, magic, item etc. but when you decide to fight you'll be able to customize your attack.
+Being able to choose between high and low kicks and right or left punches can make each battle a unique experience.
+Enter the correct strikes and discover powerful combo attacks that will really give your team an edge in a fight.
+Even your equipped weapon, armor and battle shoes change the dynamic of how your strikes land on your enemies and whether or not they can be blocked.
+For example: throwing a low kick on a flying enemy will most likely miss.
 Although, equipping a certain battle boot on Gala will change his low kick from a sweep to a devastating knee spike which will hit almost any flying enemy.
 Magic is another story, your trusty Ra Seru friend can absorb the powers of monsters that have elemental affiliations.
-The problem is that power absorption is sporadic and has no rhyme or reason as to when or how spells can be acquired.
-In other words, a character can fight a monster twenty times before it can be absorbed.
+You can then call upon these powers to either heal of harm depending on how you use them.
+The problem is that power absorption is sporadic and has no rhyme or reason when or how spells can be acquired.
+In other words, a character can fight a monster twenty times before successfully absorbing it.

 Otherwise, plug in your mp3 player, find a comfy chair and enjoy the trip though Legaia.
 While it isn't the most visually or audibly pleasing title, it's innovative features make it one that shouldn't be missed.